CLEFeHealth/CLEFeHealth2017IRtask/README.md

 ### IRTask 4: Multilingual Search

-This task, similar to the corresponding one in 2016, offers parallel queries in several languages (Czech, French, Hungarian, German, Polish and Swedish).
-Multilingual submissions will be evaluated against each of the previous tasks - but results for the multilingual queries will be reported separately.
+This task, similar to the corresponding one in 2016, offers parallel queries in several languages (Czech, French, Hungarian, German, Polish, Spanish and Swedish).
+Multilingual submissions will be evaluated against IRtask1 (called IRtask4a for multilingual) and IRtask3 (called IRtask4b for multilingual) - but results for the multilingual queries will be reported separately.

 ## Registration